johnmm/nltk-wiki/Semantic-Parsing.md

 Semantic parsing is the extension of broad-coverage probabilistic parsers to represent sentence meaning.
 We are reviewing options for incorporating a semantic parser into NLTK.

-# Proposed Approach
+## Option 1

-+ A broad-coverage probabilistic CCG parser that parses input sentences into meaning representations using FOL + lambda-calculus.
+A probabilistic CCG parser that parses input sentences into meaning representations using semantically annotated lexicons.

-+ Grounding of the predicates in the meaning representations in an open-domain ontology/knowledge base, e.g. [Freebase], though [Freebase is shutting down] and being ported to [Wikidata];  [:BaseKB];  or [DBpedia].

-# Rationale
+### Pros

-* In recent work on semantic parsing, CCG is one of the most popular choices for the syntactic component, in part because it offers a simple interface between syntax and semantics.
-Moreover, there is already an implementation in NLTK, although this will need to be made more efficient.
+In recent work on semantic parsing, CCG is one of the most popular choices for the syntactic component, in part because it offers a simple interface between syntax and semantics.
+Moreover, there is already an implementation in NLTK.

-* FOL + lambda-calculus is an adequately expressive meaning representation language.
-Although a number of approaches to semantic parsing have used domain-specific languages, these suffer from lack of portability.
-Again, there is support for FOL + lambda-calculus in NLTK.
+### Cons

+CCG is still somewhat 'niche' as a grammar framework, and the existing NLTK implementation would require significant work to be made probabilistic.

+## Option 2

+A probabilistic dependency grammar, together with a method for mapping dependency trees into meaning representations.

+### Pros

+Dependency grammars are well-established as a framework for probabilistic parsing and there is a implementation in NLTK.

+### Cons

+There doesn't seem to be a widely-agreed approach for converting dependency trees into meaning representations.
+Existing approaches tend to use either domain-specific query languages or get trained on pairings of sentences and meaning representations (which are not widely available).

+## Semantics

-* In order to illustrate the effectiveness of semantic parsing, it's useful to have one or more a specific tasks to accomplish.
+In order to illustrate the effectiveness of semantic parsing, it's useful to have one or more a specific tasks to accomplish.
 Most approaches have used some variant of knowledge base query, and it would be desirable to target an existing KB which is widely used.

-# To do
-Planned phases of development, in order:

-1. Extend the existing [ccg package] to include:
-  * probabilistic chart parsing with beam search.
-  * construction of NLTK-compatible logical forms from syntactic parses.
-3. Create example lexicons.
-4. Develop a method for querying the chosen ontology/KB using the output logical forms, e.g. by converting logical forms into SPARQL queries.
+This would involve grounding of the semantic predicates in an open-domain ontology/knowledge base, e.g. [Freebase]/[Wikidata] (see [Freebase is shutting down],  [:BaseKB] or [DBpedia].

 [Freebase]: http://www.freebase.com
 [Freebase is shutting down]: https://plus.google.com/109936836907132434202/posts/3aYFVNf92A1